 Spectrum Corporate Finance was set up in 2010 by joint managing directors Simon Davies, Clive Hatchard and Ian Milne.
 With backgrounds across a broad range of disciplines including banking, commercial FD roles, advisory and direct industry experience, the trio came together to fulfil a market demand for high quality, value added and independent advice.

 The team is further enhanced by individuals with strong technical and interpersonal skills and Big 4 accounting and private equity backgrounds, yet with an entrepreneurial spirit and flair.
-The team has been involved in many of the regions leading deals from either an advisory or a funding perspective, including Mountain Warehouse, Bargate Homes, Land of Leather, Virgin Wines, Arqiva, BIMM (British and Irish Modern Music Institute), Red Funnel Group and Raymond Brown.
+The team has been involved in many of the regions leading deals from either an advisory or a funding perspective, including ICS Cool Energy, Mountain Warehouse, Bargate Homes, Leisure Pass Group, Virgin Wines, Arqiva, BIMM (British and Irish Modern Music Institute), Paladone and Raymond Brown.
 They are regarded by their peers as market leaders.

-Spectrum has just celebrated its 8th anniversary and in that time has grown the business to a team of twenty-one.
-The business has continued to grow year on year and in 2017/18 has dominated the region in both the number, value and quality of transactions.
-Spectrum Corporate Finance was named 'Corporate Finance Team of the Year' at the 2018 Thames Valley Deal Awards, retaining their title for the fifth year following their win in the same category at the 2017 Thames Valley Deal Awards, the 2016 and 2015 Solent Deal Awards and at the 2014 Thames Valley Deal Awards.
-In addition the team were delighted to have been shortlisted as finalists in the 'UK Corporate Finance House of the Year' category at the 2018, 2017 and 2016 national Private Equity Awards, and 'Debt Adviser of the Year' at the unquote" British Private Equity Awards 2018.
+Spectrum has just celebrated its 9th anniversary and in that time has grown the business to a team of twenty-two.
+The business has continued to grow year on year and in 2018/19 has dominated the region in both the number, value and quality of transactions.
+Spectrum Corporate Finance was named 'Corporate Finance Team of the Year' at the 2019 Thames Valley Deal Awards, retaining their title for the sixth year following their win in the same category at the 2018 and 2017 Thames Valley Deal Awards, the 2016 and 2015 Solent Deal Awards and at the 2014 Thames Valley Deal Awards.
+In addition the team were delighted to have been shortlisted as finalists in the 'UK Corporate Finance House of the Year' category at the 2018, 2017 and 2016 national Private Equity Awards, and 'Debt Adviser of the Year' at the unquote" British Private Equity Awards 2018 and 2019.

 Spectrum Corporate Finance is a member firm of the ICAEW Corporate Finance Faculty.